 Don't rely on weather sealing only

 Many cameras are described by their manufacturers as being "weather sealed".
 This means that at entry points to the camera, where the lens meets the body, at buttons, at access doors for the battery and memory card etc. there are seals that help keep moisture and dust out.
-While this is a good thing, there is no universal description of exactly what it means or any universal standard, in particular how the cameras from different manufacturers compare with each other.
+While this is a good thing, there is no universal description of exactly what it means or any universal standard within or between different manufacturers.

 Having a weather sealed camera is no substitute for keeping it protected against the weather.
 I once spent a very wet day in near freezing temperatures on Svalbard where one of our group insisted in carrying her very expensive weather sealed camera and lens round her neck as it was more convenient than keep putting it away and taking it out of the bag like the others in the group were doing.
-Later on that day, she was quite surprised and asking everyone what to do with a professional grade camera and lens that had got water inside them.
+Later on that day, she was asking for advice on what to do with a professional grade camera and lens that had got moisture inside.

 Take active steps to protect your gear from the weather

 Weather as in snow, rain and wind as well as cold.